element-hq/element-x-android/CONTRIBUTING.md

 This project should compile without any special action.
 Just clone it and open it with Android Studio, or compile from command line using `gradlew`.

+Note: please make sure that the configuration is `app` and not `samples.minimal`.

 ## Strings

 The strings of the project are managed externally using [https://localazy.com](https://localazy.com) and shared with ElementX iOS.